Symmetry-based theory of Dirac fermions on two-dimensional hyperbolic crystals: Coupling to the spin connection: Introduction

 \subsection{Organization}

 The paper is organized as follows.
-In the following Section \ref{sectionII}, we study geometry of the Poincar\'{e} disk model of hyperbolic space, its group symmetry irreducible representation, spinors and density of states.
+In Sec.~\ref{sectionII}, we study the geometry and symmetries of the Poincar\'{e} disk, summarize the principal-series continuum basis, and analyze continuum Dirac spinors and their density of states.
 In Section \ref{PointGroupSymmetry}, we obtain the discrete translation and rotational symmetries of the hyperbolic lattice embedded on the Poincar\'{e} disk.
-The explicit construction of the discrete spin connection is carried out in Section \ref{LatticeDiracFermions}.
+The explicit construction of the discrete spin connection and its tight-binding implementation on the $\{10,3\}$ lattice is carried out in Section \ref{LatticeDiracFermions}.
 We summarize our results in Section \ref{ConclusionsAndOutlook} and present technical details in Appendices.